What is a premarital agreement?

 Are premarital agreements filed with the court?

 Unlike marital settlement agreements, premarital agreements are not filed in court.
 However, if a premarital agreement covers real property assets, it may be advisable to record the premarital agreement in the county where the real property is located.
 Doing so places creditors on notice of the agreement and severs the rights of subsequent bona fide buyers.
-Your attorney can best advise you whether your premarital agreement should be filed with the court.
+Your San Diego divorce attorney can best advise you whether your premarital agreement should be filed with the court.